ASFHyP3/hyp3-docs/docs/using/requesting_access.md

 Once your access request has been approved, you can submit jobs for On Demand processing using your EDL credentials. *You only need to complete this approval process once.*

+!!! tip "Existing HyP3 users do not need to request access"

+    Existing On Demand users will *not* need to undergo this process unless they have been identified as having multiple HyP3 accounts.
+If you are an existing user who is no longer able to process On Demand jobs, you can either submit an [access request form](#TODO: add link to request form) or email uso@asf.alaska.edu for more information.
 Email ASF User Services at [uso@asf.alaska.edu](mailto:uso@asf.alaska.edu "uso@asf.alaska.edu") with any questions regarding access to HyP3.